karthikv/tradeship/README.md

 libraries, package.json dependencies, and other files within your project directory.

-For each depedency it finds, tradeship:
+For each dependency it finds, tradeship:

 - **Determines potential import names**: